rafaeldepontes/go-chat/README.md

 - Clients are lightweight examples meant to demonstrate how to connect, send, and receive messages.
 - Clients run on random local ports and are intended for local testing only.
 - On entry a client should see all the messages sended in that chat.
-- `Cache` stores recent messages to avoid repeated DB hits, it uses TTL.
+- `Cache` stores recent messages to avoid repeated DB hits, it uses TTL. `Deprecated on migration, I'm planning to create it again`

 ### Message Flow

+1. User chooses a name
+2. If there's any message stored in the database, the chat room server will make a gRPC call to the message-api and it should list every single message in the table.
-1. User sends a message
+3. User/Client sends a message
-2. Server persists it to PostgreSQL
-3. Server updates the in‑memory cache
+4. Chat Room Server sends the message to RabbitMQ
-4. Server broadcasts message to all connected clients
+5-1.
+Server broadcasts message to all connected clients 5-2.
+Message API consumes the queue and persists it to PostgreSQL

 ## Development notes